Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 Customer Feedback for Balance of Nature

-Positive themes include a “boost of energy” and “a convenient way to get fruits and vegetables”.
+Positive themes include, “a boost of energy” and, “a convenient way to get fruits and vegetables.”
 Here are some quotes:

 - “I love that I’m putting something good in my body that is easy and convenient.”